HACKSSENTIAL RULES ~ CHAPTER II

 Assets: Starting assets are doubled based on the character’s background.

 Benefits: +1 per level to one Illicit ES, starting with Workmanship (Vile Arts).
 Access to criminal networks and black-market goods (e.g., poisons).
+Familiarity with the codes, slang, and customs of the outlaw world.

-ES: Appraise; Body control; Brawl; Combat Art (crossbows, daggers, light blades, thrown and unconventional and vile weapons); Deceive; Detect; Dodge; Education (Heraldry, History); Legerdemain; Perception; Stamina; Stealth; Tamper; Workmanship (Vile Arts).
+ES: Appraise; Body control; Brawl; Combat Art (crossbows, daggers, light blades, thrown and unconventional and vile weapons); Deceive; Detect; Dodge; Education (Heraldry, History); Legerdemain; Perception; Stealth; Tamper; Workmanship (Vile Arts).

 Wizard (Way of Elite)